Teaching English Online Salaries – How Much Can I Make?By Jalena Johnson

-Even teachers can be entrepreneurs too!
+Teachers can be entrepreneurs too!
 For those teachers who prefer to take the solo route, you also have the option to work for yourself by starting your own online tutoring business.
 You can create your own classroom atmosphere, guidelines, and student base.
 You design your own courses and market them as well.
-Although working for yourself requires more commitment, it also yields one of the highest rewards.
+Although working for yourself requires more commitment, it also yields some of the biggest rewards.

 What are the benefits of teaching English online?

 Now that you’ve learned more about salary potential to teach English online, you may be wondering if it’s a good job choice for you, especially if you’re making the shift to teaching online form another field.
-A few benefits of teaching online (aside from pay) include a flexible schedule, working from anywhere, and not having to create lesson plans.
+A few benefits of teaching online (aside from pay) include the following:

-One of the primary benefits of teaching English online is a flexible schedule.
-Many jobs with online tutoring companies allow you to work as much or as little as you like.
-This makes it a great option for people looking to supplement their income as they work another job, or those looking for a full-time job.
+- Flexible schedule: Many jobs with online tutoring companies allow you to work as much or as little as you like.
+This makes online teaching a great option for both people looking to supplement their income as they work another job and those looking for a full-time job.

-Another benefit of teaching English online is the completed lesson plans (if working for a company).
-The majority of these companies have well written and executed lesson plans previously prepared for the teacher.
-The teacher has access to review these lessons before the class starts and determine how they would like to implement the material and keep the student(s) engaged.
+- Minimal lesson planning: The majority of online ESL companies have well-written lesson plans prepared for the teacher, saving you lots of time.
+Teachers have access to review the lessons before the class starts and determine how they would like to implement the material and keep the student(s) engaged.

 How do I start teaching ESL online?
-How do I get TEFL certified?
+How do I get TEFL/TESOL certified?

-If you are ready to teach virtually, a good first step is to visit our page on getting started with teaching English online, which has information for new teachers, free resources, alumni stories and a contact form where you can tell a Bridge Advisor more about yourself to get the process started.
+If you are ready to teach virtually, a good first step is to visit our page on getting started with teaching English online, which has information for new teachers, free resources, alumni stories, and a contact form where you can tell a Bridge Advisor more about yourself to get the process started.
 Advisors can help you choose a course and also pre-qualify you for online teaching jobs with Bridge Preferred Employment Partners so that you could have a job lined up right after you complete your certification!

 Is it easy to get a job teaching English online?

 It definitely can be!
 Before you finish your course, our Bridge team can start matching you with teaching jobs with our network of Preferred Employment Partners – reputable, fully vetted online tutoring companies.
-These Bridge partners are well established, professional, and offer competitive wages, taking the guesswork out of lining up your first online job!
-It doesn’t get simpler than that!
-You can also search for online teaching jobs on your own on the Bridge Job Board.
+These Bridge partners are well established, professional, and offer competitive teaching English online salaries, taking the guesswork out of lining up your first virtual job!
+It doesn’t get simpler than that.
+You can also search for online teaching jobs on your own using the Bridge Job Board.